DecisionsDev/decisions-on-kafka/Readme.md

 ```
 `<JsonPayload>`  The loan request payload we want to evaluate

-`<kafka server url>` The kafka broker url, in the sample we use as serverul localhost:9092 if yours is different please change it.
+`<kafka server url>` The kafka broker url, in the sample we use as serverul `localhost:9092` if yours is different please change it.

 `<topic for requests>` The kafka topic where Client Application put loan requests reacting as kafka Producer and Business Application listen to it reacting as a kafka consumer.

-`<topic for replies>` The kafka topic where B
+`<topic for replies>` The kafka topic where Business Application put the result of the loan request execution against the Decision service, reacting as kafka producer.
+And the

 `<number of message>`